PointCloudLibrary/blog/blogweb/gsoc14/aroitberg/index.rst

 About me
 --------
-I am a computer science student with a lot of interest in computer vision and machine learning.
+I am a computer science student interested in computer vision and machine learning.
 Right now I am finishing my Masters at Technical University of Munich.

 Project description
 -------------------